-- Methodology: The trial is planned as a randomized, single-blinded study in which 66 patients (based on statistical power analysis) with advanced to moderate PD will receive bilateral implantations of undifferentiated OK99 cells into the brain’s putamen, with 66 patients serving as controls.
-All independent raters will be blinded to the condition of the patient.
+- Methodology: This will be a two-part study, wherein Part I is a staggered-start open label longitudinal trial, and Part II is a randomized, two arm, double-blind, controlled, longitudinal trial of Celavie stem cells for the treatment of moderate to advanced Parkinson’s Disease.
+Stage II will be launched only if 3 month follow up of the patients enrolled and treated in Stage I reveals no permanent, serious adverse events due to treatment.
 The primary end measure is safety: number and severity of side effects and complications.
 The secondary end measures include variable neurological, neuropsychological and radiological evaluations (Positron Emission Tomography – PET) established in Core Assessment Program for Intracerebral Transplantations (CAPIT).
-Evaluations will be performed during on and off medication conditions at baseline, 6 months, 1, 2 and 3 years after transplantation.
+Evaluations will be performed during on and off medication conditions at baseline, 6 months, 1 and 2 years after transplantation.
 The neurosurgical facility has state-of-the-art stereotactic equipment, CAT scan, MRI and Positron Emission Tomography.

 - Status: To be scheduled